pydicom/pynetdicom/docs/apps/echoscp.rst

 ===========
 The ``echoscp`` application implements a Service Class Provider (SCP) for the *Verification SOP Class* (UID 1.2.840.10008.1.1) [#]_.
-It establishes an Association with peer Application Entities (AEs) and receives DICOM C-ECHO-RQ [#]_ message to which it responds with a DICOM C-ECHO-RSP message.
+It establishes an Association with peer Application Entities (AEs) and listens for DICOM C-ECHO-RQ [#]_ messages to which it responds with a DICOM C-ECHO-RSP message.
 The application can be used to verify basic DICOM connectivity.

-The following example shows what happens when it is started and receives a C-ECHO from a peer:
+The following example shows what happens when it is started and receives a C-ECHO request from a peer:
 ::

    user@host: echoscp 11112

 More information is available when a connection is received while running with the ``-v`` option:
 ::

     user@host: echoscp 11112 -v
     I: Association Received
-    I: Association Acknowledged
+    I: Association Accepted
     I: Received Echo Request (MsgID 1)
     I: Association Released

 When a peer AE attempts to send non C-ECHO message:
 ::

     user@host: echoscu 192.168.2.1 11112 -v
     I: Association Received
-    I: Association Acknowledged
+    I: Association Accepted
-    I: Association Aborted
+    I: Aborting Association

 Much more information is available when a connection is received while running with the ``-d`` option:
 ::

     user@host: echoscp 11112 -d
-    D: $echosco.py v0.2.0 2016-03-15 $
+    D: $echosco.py v0.4.1
     D:
-    D: Starting DICOM UL service "Thread-1"
-    D: PDU Type: Associate Request, PDU Length: 215 + 6 bytes PDU header
-    D:     01 00 00 00 00 d1 00 01 00 00 41 4e 59 2d 53 43
-    ...
+    I: Association Received
     D: Request Parameters:
     D: ====================== BEGIN A-ASSOCIATE-RQ =============================
     D: Their Implementation Class UID: 1.2.826.0.1.3680043.9.381.0.9.0